Guidelines for Course Categories, Class Scheduling and Publications - 1C1

 - Three-credit General Education courses must begin at 6:00, 7:30, or 9:00 p.m.

-- Alternative class formats are permitted provided their schedules conform to 5a1 and 5a2.
+- Alternative class formats are permitted provided their schedules conform to "Scheduling Patterns 1a and 1b" above.

 - Laboratory format courses, and lecture format courses other than those carrying three hours credit, can meet vertically in blocks of several class-hour segments either three times weekly, twice weekly, or once weekly.
 If three times weekly, the classes should meet on Monday, Wednesday, and Friday.
 If twice weekly, they should meet either in a Tuesday-Thursday sequence, or in some variation of Monday-Wednesday-Friday sequence (MW, WF, MF).
-The parameters outlined in 5b also apply for missed class meetings.
+The parameters outlined in the section "Missed Class Sessions" apply for all courses offered in this format.

 - With the approval of the Office of the Provost and Vice Chancellor, courses can meet in any special format which is pedagogically sound at the prescribed rate of 750 minutes of class instruction per credit-hour per term.
 This applies to any term, not merely summer, and to any scheduling category (i.e., weekday, evening, and weekend).
-The parameters outlined in 5b also apply for missed class meetings.
+The parameters outlined in the section "Missed Class Sessions" apply for all courses offered in this format.

-- Because most weekend (Saturday) classes meet only once weekly, the parameters outlined in 5d above are applicable.
+- Because most weekend (Saturday) classes meet only once weekly, the parameters outlined in "Scheduling Patterns 4" above are applicable.
 Additional parameters are required, however, especially for courses that are not program-specific (e.g., General Education courses and non-major courses).
 The standard class times for a 3-semester hour course meeting on Saturday will be 9:00 a.m. until 12:20 p.m., and 1:00 p.m. until 4:20 p.m.
 (This assumes that weekend classes will meet for 13 of 16 weekends thus allowing breaks for holidays and the start of classes after day/evening classes.)
 It is also possible to offer courses in special format, e.g., for six Saturdays meeting from 8:00 a.m. until 4:00 p.m. for three-credit-hour courses.
-The parameters outlined in 5b also apply for missed class meetings.
+The parameters outlined in the section "Missed Class Sessions" apply for all courses offered in this format.

 - During Fall and Spring semesters, courses may be offered on an 8-week format and must coincide with either the first 8-weeks or last 8-weeks (including final exam week) of the semester.